Shark UltraCyclone Pet Pro Plus Review

 Our only real complaint is that there isn't any integrated storage for three attachments, which can be a bit of a pain.

-The motorized brush easily removed 99% or more of the hair from the couch cushion in less than a minute, requiring 1-2 passes to clean the surface.
+The motorized brush removed 99% or more of the hair from the couch cushion in less than a minute, requiring 1-2 passes to clean the surface.
 It works well, to the point where we wouldn't dread using it to clean an entire couch.
-It did similarly well with the car mat, though a few hairs embedded themselves in the carpet and eluded the motorized rubber fins, no matter how many cleaning passes we made.
+It did similarly well with the car mat, though a few hairs embedded themselves in the carpet and dodged the motorized rubber fins, no matter how many cleaning passes we made.